-- Corrected Claims A resubmission of an original clean claim that was previously adjudicated and included all elements necessary to process the claim, but one or more elements included in the original claim submission required corrections. - For example: Correcting a member's date of birth, a modifier, diagnosis (Dx) code, etc. - The original claim number must be billed in field 64 of the UB-04 form or field 22 of the CMS 1500 form. - The appropriate frequency code/resubmission code should also be billed in field 4 of the UB-04 form or field 22 of the CMS 1500 form. - Must be submitted within 120 days from the date on the EOP - A Corrected Claim form may be used when submitting a Corrected Claim and mailing it to:
+- Corrected Claims A resubmission of an original clean claim that was previously adjudicated and included all elements necessary to process the claim, but one or more elements included in the original claim submission required corrections. - For example: Correcting a member's date of birth, a modifier, diagnosis (Dx) code, etc. - The original claim number must be billed in field 64 of the UB-04 form or field 22 of the CMS 1500 form. - The appropriate frequency code/resubmission code should also be billed in field 4 of the UB-04 form or field 22 of the CMS 1500 form. - Must be submitted within 120 Calendar Days from the date on the Explanation of Payment (EOP). - A Corrected Claim form may be used when submitting a Corrected Claim and mailing it to:

-Attn: Claims

-P.O.
-Box 3003

-Farmington, MO 63640-3803
+Superior HealthPlan Attn: Claims P.O.
+Box 3003 Farmington, MO 63640-3803

-Corrected claims can also be filed through Superior's secure provider portal or through your clearinghouse.
+• Corrected claims can also be filed through Superior's secure provider portal or through your clearinghouse.